 E. Letters, Op-Eds, and other statements by the President or the Executive Board communicating IAGS policies on public issues that have been expressed in IAGS Resolutions shall not require further approval of the membership, but should be in accord with such approved policies.

 ARTICLE 7.
 Privacy

 Requests by any members to omit their e-mail addresses, telephone numbers, or other information shall be honored.
 No sharing of the organization’s membership lists is permitted without the unanimous agreement of the Executive Board after consultation with the Advisory , and such sharing shall not normally be granted.
 Persons who compile mass mailing lists using the IAGS Members Directory violate the privacy rights of members.
 Use of such lists may cause such persons to be barred from use of the IAGS listserv and Blog after consideration of the facts of the case by the Executive Board.

 ARTICLE 8.
 Journal

 The IAGS shall sponsor a professional journal.
 The editors of the journal will be appointed by the IAGS Executive Board.
 The editors shall be responsible for the quality of the publication, for selecting associate editors, and developing editorial policy.
-The journal editors shall submit articles for peer review, and will make all decisions regarding content of the journal without interference from the IAGS Executive Board and Advisory Council.
+The journal editors shall submit articles for peer review, and will make all decisions regarding content of the journal without interference from the IAGS Executive Board and Advisory.
 The editors may in their discretion seek advice on any issues concerning the journal.